janhampe/Simulated-Annealing/README.md

 # Neal
-Neal is a simple global placer using a simulated annealing.
+Neal is a global placer using a simulated annealing.
 Currently there is no way to write the final placement to a file, but it does produce pgm files and prints out the cost.

 ## Build